alexshtf/alexshtf.github.io/_posts/2020-02-15-ProximalConvexOnLinear.md

 Namely, the next iterate balances between minimizing $$f$$ and staying in close proximity to the previou siterate $$x_t$$.
 The optimizer implementing SPP must intimately know $$f$$, intimately enough so that it is able to solve the above problem and compute $$x_{t+1}$$.
 This ‘white box’ approach is in direct contrast to the standard ‘black box’ approach of SGD-type methods, where the optimizer sees $$f$$ through an oracle which is able to compute gradients.

 The major challenge is in actually computing $$x_{t+1}$$, since the loss $$f$$ can be arbitrarily complex.
-Having paid the above price, the advantage obtained from PPM is stability w.r.t the step-size choices, as demonstrated in the previous post.
+Having paid the above price, the advantage obtained from stochastic proximal point is stability w.r.t the step-size choices, as demonstrated in the previous post.

 # This time